taxiwriter/taxiwriter.github.io/README.md

 With this github instance, this is my first time to use:
 1. **markdown** to write this *readme.me*
-  1. markdown as it is
+..a. markdown as it is
-  2. alternative for *mediawiki*
+..b. alternative for *mediawiki*
 2. **less** and **scss** using this with **css**